© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tattershall Castle and College is a scheduled monument protected by Historic England under reference 1018394.
 View the official record →

-Tattershall Castle is a fifteenth-century fortress built by Ralph Cromwell, Lord Treasurer of England, beginning in 1430.
+Tattershall Castle is a fifteenth-century fortress built by Ralph, Lord Cromwell, between 1433 and 1439, representing one of the finest examples of brick construction from the medieval period in England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018394.

 Tattershall Castle and College is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018394.